-Ting Cheung is a Litigation Fellow at Sanford Heisler Sharp.
+Ting Cheung is an Associate at Sanford Heisler Sharp.

 At Sanford Heisler Sharp, Ting’s practice has focused on employment discrimination, retaliation and wrongful termination.
 She has also assisted in cases concerning wrongful death, sexual violence and corporate whistleblowing.
 Working with a team of Sanford Heisler Sharp attorneys, Ting has represented clients including: